 10. Great East Lake

-Great East Lake is a 1,825-acre (7.4 km2) lake in Carroll and York counties in New Hampshire and Maine, respectively.
-The lake is shared by the towns of Wakefield, New Hampshire, and Acton, Maine, with Acton accounting for 45 percent of the lake’s surface area and Wakefield for 55 percent.
-The Great East Lake shoreline, with a length of 18.02 mi (29.00 km), mostly has medium-density residential houses and campgrounds.
+Great East Lake is a 1,825-acre (7.4 square kilometer) lake in Carroll and York counties in New Hampshire and Maine, respectively.
+The lake is shared by the towns of Wakefield, New Hampshire, and Acton, Maine, with Acton accounting for 45% of the lake’s surface area and Wakefield for 55%.
+The Great East Lake shoreline, with a length of 18.02 miles (29.00 kilometers), mostly has medium-density residential houses and campgrounds.
 Lake trout, rainbow trout, smallmouth bass, largemouth bass, American eel, hornpout, white perch, black crappie, and chain pickerel are among the 21 fish species found in Great East Lake.
 Water-based sports are available at this beautiful lake, including boating, swimming, wakeboarding, skiing, kayaking, paddle boarding, canoeing, and tubing.

 9. Lake Wentworth